-EA Networks performance compares favourably with peer companies on most measures over the last two years.
-Faults per 100km of line for the last two years is noticeably better than the 2014-16 average that EA Networks achieved.
+EA Networks performance compares favourably with peer companies on most measures over the last five years.
+Faults per 100km of line for the last two years is similar to peer companies but quite some way from the internal target.

-Fault performance of the network was satisfactory in 2017-18.
+Fault performance of the network was satisfactory in 2018-19, meeting both SAIDI and SAIFI targets.
+For 2019-20 it looks like a breach of the Default Quality Path will be avoided.
 There is still capability to improve reliability/resilience, and some of the initiatives in the plan will achieve that.
 Other than that, it appears to have been more distribution voltage faults affecting moderate numbers of consumers.
 Once the planned interruptions decrease, performance index totals will improve.
-The unplanned interruptions should also decrease in frequency and duration with asset improvements that are planned in the future.
+The unplanned interruptions should also decrease in frequency and duration with asset improvements that are part of this plan.